Balmy-protocol/earn-core/src/vault/README.md

 \end{align}
 $$

-And now we can calculate both John and Peter's balances correctly 🎉
+If we use this new formula for each point in time, we'll see that we can calculate both John and Peter's balances correctly 🎉

 #### Loss accumulator precision